-SMPs should leverage the following unique qualities when building their practices
+SMPs should leverage the following unique qualities when building their practices.

-Competency: SMEs often lack a full range of managerial expertise in-house and outsource some managerial functions, such as Chief
+Competency: SMEs often lack a full range of managerial expertise in-house and outsource some managerial functions, such as CFO, to SMPs that have the required technical competencies and expertise.